hayek/UIReadMoreLabel/README.md

 There's also isTruncated property that will be set to YES in case the text was truncated.

 ## Installation
+UIReadMoreLabel is available through [CocoaPods](http://cocoapods.org).
+To install it, simply add the following line to your Podfile:

+    pod "UIReadMoreLabel"

-Manually add the two files into your Xcode project:
+Or Manually add the two files into your Xcode project:

 - UIReadMoreLabel.h
 - UIReadMoreLabel.m